 Personal data includes obvious information such as names, addresses, email address and so on but also extends to information such as online identifiers, photographs and location data to reflect changes in technology.
 The definition covers any information that can identify an individual, directly or indirectly.

-The GDPR has 6 principles have to meet in order to process personal data lawfully as follows:
+GDPR has 7 principles to be met in order to correctly process personal data in compliance with the law: